-I’m Emma: a 28-year old, chronically ill boot of a woman who means business.
-In the month of September alone, I had six visits to Accident and Emergency and two hospital admissions.
+I’m Emma: a 29-year old, chronically ill boot of a woman who means business.
+In the month of September 2017 alone, I had six visits to Accident and Emergency and two hospital admissions.
 It was a time fraught with not being believed, having eyes rolled at me and even being told to “grin and bear it”.
 My experiences were a culmination of other truly rotten ones I’ve faced in my two years with chronic illness and that’s symptoms aside.
-I have chronic migraines, endometriosis and PCOS as well as gastric and ortho issues which are pending diagnosis.
+I have chronic migraines, endometriosis, PCOS and Crohn’s which is pending diagnosis.
 Here are three facts about me:

 - I am hugely ill on a daily basis;

 - I do not feel sorry for myself;

 - I believe that some people with chronic illnesses receive sub-par treatment and investigation into their pain.

 With the latter in mind, I have decided to dedicate the rest of my life to making sure we are damn well heard.
 Sounds insane, right?
 I’m doing it anyway though.

 This website isn’t all glitter and unicorns (what’s with everyone’s obsession?) but it IS going to be a hub of information and support on any chronic illness you can possibly think of as well as the issues surrounding them.
 I’m starting basic but believe me when I say I have huge plans.
 I want to become the “go-to” site for up-to-date, non-biased, varied research on chronic pain and plan on shouting until we’re heard.
 Your own submissions and participation on the discussion forum will help me hugely in fighting for our cause.